Ibor Bakar

-Ibor Bakar (born 26 October 1986) is a Comorian football midfielder, who plays for French fourth division side US Marignane.
-He also holds French citizenship.
+Ibor Bakar (born 26 October 1986) is a footballer who plays as a midfielder for French fourth division side US Marignane.
+Born in France, he represented Comoros at international level.

 International career

 He has competed with the Comoros national football team, including scoring a goal in a 6–2 loss to Madagascar in October 2007.
 The match was the first leg of a preliminary round knockout tie, the winner progressing to the CAF group stages for 2010 World Cup qualification.

 Personal life

 His brother Djamel plays for Ligue 1 club Montpellier.